kukrimate/s16emu/doc/isa.md

 numbered in PowerPC style, aka the most significant bit is bit 0, and the least significant bit is bit 15.
 Signed integers are represented in 16-bit two's complement.

-Registers are numbered R0 through R15, the register R0 always contains 0, and
+Registers are numbered R0 through R15, the register R0 always contains 0 and
 writes to it are discarded.
-Instruction that address memory use effective address operands in the following format: `Displacement[Ra]`.
-The address is caclulated by taking the Displacementlacement and adding the content of Ra to it.
-If said addition overflows the address bus it wraps around to 0, similar to the iAPX 86 series.
+Instructions that address memory use effective addresses specified in the following format: Displacement[Ra].
+The address is caclulated by taking the Displacement and adding the content of Ra to it.
+If said addition overflows, it wraps around to address 0.

 ## Flags
-The register R15 also functions as a flag output from arithmetic and compare operations.
+The register R15 functions as a flag output from arithmetic and compare operations.
 The following flags are synonyms for the corresponding bit of R15:
 <table border=1>
 	<tr>